Eagerly anticipated by consumers, the Black Friday event hype continues to grow with every year that passes.

 Specific campaigns can then target relevant segments of customers.
 Promoting relevant deals or promotions that you think they will enjoy.
 Anything from increasing visibility of their favourite seasonal products, to sending them a personalised email reminder of items that they put in their trolley but still haven’t purchased.
 These activities will go a long way to maximising your chances of increasing sales and driving profit over the course of this event.

-Attracting new, trying to win back old and rewarding loyal customers is the aim of the game.
-With this year’s event set to take place (mostly) online, email marketing will have an extremely important role to play.
+Attracting new, trying to win back old and rewarding loyal customers is the aim of the game and email marketing will have an extremely important role to play.
 Engaging emails that are visually appealing will help you stand out amongst the competition.
 With the data obtained from each of these email campaigns stored away safely in your CRM, the results can be used to influence and build future emails.
 Being informed of these statistics will ensure that teams can deliver optimal shopping experiences for all.

 Integrating with third-party applications.